 Roots – the underground part of the plant that provides nutrients and water to the plant from the surrounding soil.
 Roots also help to anchor the plant in the soil so the plant doesn’t tip over.

-Runner – a slender stem that grows from the base of some plants which ends in a new offset plant.
+Runner – a slender stem that grows from the base of some plants and that ends in a new offset plant.
 The new plant can be severed from the parent to mature on its own.
 A spider plant is an example of a plant that utilizes runners.

 Seed – a new plant enclosed in a protective outer coating.